tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 [[ \rho = \max_S \frac{R(S)}{d(S)}, \,\,\, \gamma = \max_S \frac{R(S)}{n}. ]]

+## Previous research: see papers & abstracts

+* What do we do different
+* Compare with our results

 ## Equal Size Squares

 This section goes through the earlier work by Henk and Marijke on equal size squares.
 It basically gives the proof as presented in <code>paper.henk.pdf</code>.